On an analogue of the conjecture of Birch and Swinnerton-Dyer for Abelian schemes over higher dimensional bases over finite fields: The -function and the cohomological BSD formula

 Setting $m = \ell^\mu, m' = \ell^\nu$, the associated long exact sequence is

-Passing to the projective limit $\varprojlim_{\mu}$ and then to the inductive limit $\varinjlim_\nu$ yields the desired long exact sequence since all involved cohomology groups are finite by~\cite{MilneÉtaleCohomology}, p.~224, Corollary~VI.2.8 since $X/k$ is proper and our sheaves are constructible.
+Passing to the projective limit $\varprojlim_{\mu}$ and then to the inductive limit $\varinjlim_\nu$ yields the desired long exact sequence since all involved cohomology groups are finite by~\cref{thm:ProperConstructibleFiniteCohomology} since $X/k$ is proper over a separably closed or finite field and our sheaves are constructible.
+Here, we use that $\varprojlim$ is exact on finite groups, see~\cite[p.~83, Proposition~3.5.7 and Exercise~3.5.2]{Weibel}.